Make the everyday running of your school more sustainable with these tips and resources.

 - Look at the Energy in Schools website: a helpful tool aid for schools to be more energy aware and reduce their energy, whilst giving the opportunity for pupils to use BBC micro:bit technology to solve problems.

-- See where your school’s heat is escaping by borrowing a thermal imaging camera.
+- See where your school’s heat is escaping by borrowing a thermal imaging camera from Sustainable St Albans.
 Children love to use these too: see what Sandringham school and Killigrew School did when they borrowed one.
 Beaumont School used the camera to check their recently installed windows, and heat losses from other doors and windows.
-To borrow the Community Camera (available for week+ loans, for free) contact the Harpenden Camera Team directly at email@example.com
+To borrow the Community Camera (available for week+ loans, for free) contact the Harpenden Camera Team directly at firstname.lastname@example.org

 - Olio for Schools – help schools pass surplus food to those in need; also teaching resources and activities

 - What is your schools milk solution?
 Still using individual cartons with plastic straws?
 Why not ask your milk provider to supply large cartons which you serve in cups?
 Read how one local school changed this.